gvwilson/thirdbit/_posts/2024/2024-06-14-human-scale-software.md

 but probably isn't the same as definitely.
 If you think of anything else that ought to be included, please [let me know](mailto:{{site.author.email}}).

+Later:

+-   Irving Reid pointed out that running the application is as important as building it, and suggested the lessons should include creating and restoring backups, deploying updates, and observability
+    (which involves more than creating log messages that are findable, comprehensible, and informative, but that would be a good start).

+-   Someone else (name unknown) felt that dependency maintenance should be on the list as well, i.e., that there should be a lesson about vulnerability scans and automating checks for dependency updates.

+-   Someone else (name also unknown) suggested that there ought to be a lesson on debugging full-stack applications, and that the lessons should show how to create good pull requests and how to review them.
+    I strongly agree,
+    but teaching verbs is a lot harder than teaching nouns, and this is already far too ambitious for something that would already take a year of unpaid work.

 [alpine]: https://alpinejs.dev/
 [aosa]: https://aosabook.org/